MercyOroo1/WK2-Code-Challenge/README.md

 This is a program that takes accepts two numbers, a start and an end, and generates an array between them.

-Project three : Prime Generator
+Project three : Prime Number Generator

 Description
 This is a program that takes in an array as input and returns a new array containing prime numbers from the original array.